cloudteam4153/ms4-classification/TEAM_INTEGRATION.md

 ## 🎯 For Akhil (Composite Microservice)

 ### What My Service Does
-Takes message IDs → Returns AI classifications (todo/followup/noise) + priority scores (1-10)
+Automatically classifies ALL new messages for a user → Returns AI classifications (todo/followup/noise) + priority scores (1-10)

+**Key feature**: Only classifies messages that haven't been classified yet.
+Prevents duplicates automatically!

 ### How to Call My Service